Zaratti/alx-pre_course/README.md

 My first readme

-- I'm glad with this update
+- I'm glad with this update and improvement